 “A stunning selection of songs… a great album.”

 “Not just intriguing, but insightful, not only beautiful, but hauntingly spectacular… this is the music not just of a musician in the prime of his career and output, but of a spokesperson for a generation.
 8.5/10”

-Andrew Howie (ex-Calamateur) is a Scottish singer-songwriter, multi-instrumentalist, producer & prison/school/community group music tutor who has been writing, recording and releasing his own music for over 17 years.
+Andrew Howie is a Scottish singer-songwriter, multi-instrumentalist, producer & community music tutor who has been writing, recording and releasing his own music for over two decades.
 He combines confessional & empathetic lyricism with acoustic instruments, noisy electronics & ambient textures to create introspective, hook-laden songs about uncertainty, doubt & love.
-You’ll usually find him either holed up in his home studio or playing in your living room.

 His music has been used in BBC Three drama Lip Service, as well as in several short films.
-He has completed several songwriting commissions, including work for Vox Liminis, The Falkirk Music Pot Project, Blythswood Trust and Inverness Old Town Art.
+He has completed several songwriting commissions, including work for Refuweegee, Macmillan Tayside PEOLC Network Vox Liminis, The Falkirk Music Pot Project, Blythswood Trust and Inverness Old Town Art.
 As part of IOTA’s Street Texts project, the lyrics to one of his songs were permanently inscribed into a paving stone in one of the city’s main streets.